 In each academic year, a retrieval placement period is available following the assessment board.
-You are provided with the year plan at the start of each academic year.
+You are provided with the year plan at the start of each academic year confirming the placement plan.
 Annual leave cannot be taken during theory, study and placement periods without programme approval.
+For apprenticeships, retrieval placements are organised in collaboration with your employer.